mitsuba-renderer/drjit-core/README.md

 which creates a CUDA kernel containing all steps that are needed to compute the contents of ``v3`` and write them into device-resident memory.

-During this compilation step, the following happens: Enoki-JIT first traverses the relevant parts of the variable hash table and concatenates all string templates (with appropriate substitutions) into a complete PTX representation.
+During this compilation step, the following happens: Dr.Jit first traverses the relevant parts of the variable hash table and concatenates all string templates (with appropriate substitutions) into a complete PTX representation.
 This step is highly optimized and takes on the order of a few microseconds.